Andis Master Cordless Lithium · โ˜… 4.5 Top Pick Premium Check price on Amazon →

 Why you should trust this review

-I have cut my own hair since 2020 and my sonโ€™s since 2022.
-I have rotated through the Wahl Color Pro, the Magic Clip Cordless, and now the Andis Master Cordless Lithium.
-The Andis was bought at retail from Amazon in early September 2025 for $169.
+I have cut my own hair since 2020 and my son’s since 2022, rotating through the Wahl Color Pro, the Wahl Magic Clip Cordless, and now the Andis Master Cordless Lithium.
+I bought the Andis at retail from Amazon.
 Andis did not provide the unit.
+The question I went in with was simple: does the premium over the Magic Clip justify itself, or is it pro-shop overkill for a home barber?

 Cut quality: aggressive and fast

-The carbon steel blade cuts faster and more aggressively than the staggertooth on the Magic Clip.
-On thick hair this is a real advantage; you make fewer passes for the same coverage.
-The cutting width is also wider (2.5 inches versus the Magic Clipโ€™s 2 inches), reinforcing the bulk-reduction speed.
+The carbon steel blade is the headline, and it cuts faster and more aggressively than the staggertooth blade on the Magic Clip.
+On thick or coarse hair this is a real, tangible advantage: you make fewer passes for the same coverage, which speeds up a cut and reduces the heat and pulling that come from working the same patch over and over.
+The 2.5-inch cutting width, wider than the Magic Clip’s two inches, reinforces that bulk-reduction speed by clearing more hair per stroke.

 Build quality: the standout